-GENERAL RULES FOR STUDENTS
+GENERAL RULES FOR STUDENTS / INSTITUTIONAL REGULATIONS

-1. PURPOSE OF REGULATIONS
+1. PURPOSE OF THE REGULATIONS

-- 1.1 The purpose of these rules is to regulate the conduct of students at the Central University of Technology, Free State (CUT). - 1.2 These rules are applicable to all students, who should ensure that they understand the content thereof and abide by it.
+- 1.1 The purpose of these rules is to regulate the conduct of students at the Central University of Technology, Free State (CUT). - 1.2 These rules are applicable to all students, who must understand and abide by them.